dominusmi/Julia-Machine-Learning-Review/Libraries Summary.md

 ### Decision Trees

+A generic notebook discussing decision tree models is available [here](Scouting/Decision%20Tree%20Models.ipynb).
+Note:

+- DecisionTrees.jl was found to be about one order of magnitude slower than the python version
+- OnlineStats only has an implementation for a type of tree called FastTree (and its ensemble, the FastForest)

 |   | [DecisionTrees.jl](Scouting/DecisionTree.ipynb) |  [ScikitLearn.jl](Scouting/ScikitLearn.jl.ipynb) | OnlineStats.jl |
 | :-: | :-: | :-: | :-: |